 You may also want to include information about where you took the photo.

-Captions help readers connect with your images emotionally by creating more context for them—they can imagine themselves as part of that moment in nature!
+Captions help readers connect with your images emotionally by creating more context—they can imagine themselves as part of that moment in nature!

 Tell Your Visual Story Chronologically

-It’s important to remember that while you may have a great message and an exciting story if your audience doesn’t understand what you are trying to say, then there will be no point in trying at all.
+It’s important to remember that while you may have a great message and an exciting story, if your audience doesn’t understand what you are trying to say, there will be no point in trying.

 By being transparent with your audience about how and why you did something or captured an image, you are helping them see things from your perspective so that they can better relate to and see things from yours.